 Budget.
-Bookkeeper Lynn Cier reported 6 members remain delinquent in paying this year's dues and have made no arrangements for payments.
-Responding to a question from President Gunter, Cier said filing a lien against members delinquent in payments consists of a form filed with the country recorder's office.
+On behalf of Treasurer Butler bookkeeper Lynn Cier reported 6 members remain delinquent in paying this year's dues and have made no arrangements for payments.
+Cier said filing a lien against members' delinquent in payments consists of a form filed with the county recorder's office.
 Gunter said he would ask the board attorney how to use the form, adding that members still in arrears would be "o.k." if they "contacted us and worked out payment plans."
+There was no discussion on the 212 survey ballot results from property owners applying to this measure.

 Fall Newsletter.
-Secretary Fuller, editing the Fall newsletter, reported that Bookkeeper Cier had already provided an article and asked all other officers and committee members to do the same as quickly as possible so the newsletter can be published and distributed "before Fall becomes
+Secretary Fuller, editing the Fall newsletter, reported that Cier had already provided an article and asked all other officers and committee members to do the same as quickly as possible so the newsletter can be published and distributed "before Fall becomes Winter."

-Winter."

-Master Assn.
+Master Association.
 SSSFHOA representative to the MA Board Bill Noland said the board's annual meeting is scheduled for Dec.
-10 and that an MA budget should be approved by then, permitting the HOA members, such as the SSSFHOA, to punctually finalize their 2011budgets.
+10 [but was not announced nor posted] and that an MA budget should be approved by then, permitting the HOA members, such as the SSSFHOA, to punctually finalize their 2011 budgets.
 He said apparent lower-than-anticipated expense for the MA's LIttle Lake dam and appurtances repair might add to reducing estimated 2010 budget expenditures.
-He explained that for this year, the MA board determined the HOA assessment at \$357 per member and determined it could be collected by the individual HOAs in two installments, \$175 by April and \$182 by June, the \$182 to help fund repairs and improvements for the MA's Little Lake.\ He said a meeting with contractors Nov.
-3 to examine details should determine how to proceed with the Little Lake project and it's projected cost.
+He explained that for this 2010 year, the MA board determined the HOA assessment at \$357 per member and determined it could be collected by the individual HOAs in two installments, \$175 by April and \$182 by June, the \$182 to help fund little lake repairs [that were to be financed with a \$80,000 CD that now can't be located] .\ See Silver Springs Lakes web pages.
+He said a meeting with contractors Nov.
+3rd to examine details should determine how to proceed with the Little Lake project and it's projected cost.
 Rick Krebs, who, along with SSSFHOA Board Member Kristian Mulholland, has been involved with the MA on the Little Lake project, said a foreseeable delay is draining the lake prior to repair work, which can, as he reported previously, be done during winter months, but only if the waterline is low enough.
 Noland said expected Big Lake improvements will be done as they can be afforded.
-Displaying a 32-page, \$950 Reserve Study, Mr. Noland said the legally required study found the MA's technical reserve account is 68% funded if unspent funds for Big Lake remediation and Little Lake projects -- soon to be spent -- are considered.
-In explaining legal reserve fund use, he said "emergency" use in of itself is not sufficient reason, but that longterm planning for possible unexpected expenditures should be done.\\ Answering a question from Secretary Fuller, President Gunter said the SSSFHOA's major liabilities, requiring a substantial reserve, are: potential legal issues and the still-unpredictable underdrain system.
+Displaying a 32page, \$950 Reserve Study, Mr. Noland said the legally required study found the MA's technical reserve account is 68% funded if unspent funds for Big Lake remediation and Little Lake projects -- soon to be spent -- are considered.
+In explaining legal reserve fund use, he said "emergency" use in of itself is not sufficient reason, but that long term planning for possible unexpected expenditures should be done.\\ Answering a question from Secretary Fuller, President Gunter said the SSSFHOA's major liabilities, requiring a substantial reserve, are: potential legal issues and the still-contested underdrain system.
 Noland reported that the MA is currently surveying its properties for drainage problems and situations needing repairs and other "fixes."
-Secretary Fuller made a successful motion that the meeting "go off the record" when Noland asked for such privilege in order to report on possible legal actions the MA may encounter and/or pursue.
+Secretary Fuller made a successful motion that the meeting "go off the record" when Noland asked for such privilege in order to report on possible legal actions the MA may encounter and/or pursue, probably regarding the manner in which the MA is managed and operated to the benefit of 54 lake view property owners and the restrictions placed on the remaining 450 property owners who are assessed equally yet do not have equal use of all common areas.